Siyu-Zhou/Data-Science/DataManagementBusinessIntelligence/readme.txt

 4. This is a great course which gave me a general ideas of data science.
    I think this course is the basis of data mining and advanced database system.
-5. I just upload my two paper report after this course
+5. I just upload my two paper reports after this course